-Getting back to my interview and the team building requirement; it was the key to success.
 There is an important book called “Bowling Alone”, which argues that it’s the connections between people that help organizations like ours translate aspirations into realities.
 And isn’t that what we do every day?

 As I move on and reflect, I have asked myself, “What is the Jewish view of retirement?”
 Here’s my answer: There is no retirement in Judaism; one must be useful to the end —and I intend to do that.
 Pirkei Avot says you are not required to complete the work, yet neither are you permitted to desist from it.
-My plans are evolving and I look forward to new challenges and adventures.
+My plans are evolving, and I look forward to new challenges and adventures.
 But for now, I can’t thank you enough for the support, confidence, and respect you’ve offered me over these many years.
 Most of all, I wish to extend many thanks and all my love to my family — and especially Len — for their encouragement, support, and love.

-Recently, we observed Martin Luther King, Jr. Day, and as we all know, Dr. King had a dream.
+Recently, we observed Martin Luther King Jr. Day, and as we all know, Dr. King had a dream.
 I also have a dream — namely, that the Greater Hartford Jewish community continues to build a thriving and connected community where everyone feels welcome to embrace 21st-century Jewish life.
 I have no doubt my dream will be realized.